How to Make Money and Get Paid by Youtube

-The cool thing is that this platform is also a great way for everyday people like you to make money through your own videos.
+The cool thing is that this platform is also an excellent way for everyday people like you to make money through your videos.
 You don’t need professional level equipment or experience to make it happen.
-You just have to know how to get paid by YouTube.
-And the rewards can be great.
+You have to know how to get paid by YouTube.
+And the rewards can be significant.

-Consider Swedish YouTuber PewDiePie, who was the highest paid YouTuber in 2016—bringing in $15 million.
-And he is just one of many users who have learned the secrets of how to get paid by YouTube.
+Consider Swedish YouTuber PewDiePie, who was the highest paid YouTuber in 2016, bringing in $15 million.
+And he is just one of many users who has learned the secrets of how to get paid by YouTube.

 Getting Paid Through Ad Revenue

-Every time you upload a video to YouTube, you have the potential to make money… sometimes a lot of money.
-Remember that YouTube is owned by Google—the king of online ads.
+Every time you upload a video to YouTube, you have the potential to make money.
+Sometimes, you could make a lot of money.
+Remember that YouTube is owned by Google.
+Google is the king of online ads.

 Now you’re ready to start making money per click.
 That’s how to get paid by YouTube.

-Granted, most people simply click on the “x” or “Skip Ad” button to make the marketing messages go away.
-But a select number do actually click—that’s when you get paid.
+Granted, most people click on the “x” or “Skip Ad” button to make the marketing messages go away.
+But a select number do click and that’s when you get paid.
 You get paid more from “rollout ads,” which are those that appear before a video, than “banner ads,” which pop up during the video.
-You also get a much smaller amount based on the number of views—if somebody watches an ad at least 5 or 30 seconds you get paid more.
+You also get a much smaller amount based on the number of views.
+If somebody watches an ad for at least 5 or 30 seconds you get paid more.
 The ads are supposed to be related to the content of your video, so it stands to reason that people would click.

 You can expect to be paid about an average of $5 to $8 per 1,000 views of your videos based on the average amount of people who click on rollout ads.
 It’s about 80 cents per thousand views if you have only banner ads.
 So it’s a good idea to try to get rollout ads on your videos.

-So you could potentially make $5,000 to $8,000 a month—a very reasonable amount to replace a full-time job income—if you got a million views on videos with rollout ads.
+You could potentially make $5,000 to $8,000 a month.
+That's a very reasonable amount that could replace a full-time job income.
+For that to happen, you'll need to get a million views on videos with rollout ads.
 Of course, as a first time YouTuber, you’ll need multiple videos to reach those viewership numbers.

-But it’s definitely do-able even if it’s a part-time job.
-In fact, if you don’t want to make it full time on YouTube, you could use it as a way to make some extra cash on the weekends.
+But it’s do-able even if it’s a part-time job.
+If you don’t want to make it full time on YouTube, you could use it as a way to make some extra cash on the weekends.